 - skin color changes of treated area

 Laser surgery is also a specialist procedure.
-Your surgeon will use a laser light to burn away wart tissue.
+Your surgeon uses a laser light to burn away wart tissue.
 You may require local or general anesthesia depending on the size and number of warts.
-Laser surgery is used to destroy large genital warts or hard-to-access warts that can’t be treated by other procedures.
-Recovery should take two to four weeks.

 Side effects include: